demispatti/Sonnenberg/README.md

 ---
 ## Deployment
-Build the installer project and deploy the MSI file.
+Build the installer project for the desired platform and deploy the MSI file.

 ---
 ## Documentation